With Mortgage Rates Dipping, Is Now a Good Time to Buy a House?

 How the job report impacts rates

-There is no doubt that houses are overvalued.
-Add the still historically high mortgage rates and sluggish demand, and it's possible we'll have a stagnant, even negative, housing market for the foreseeable future.
+Just the same, there is no doubt that houses are overvalued.
+Add in historically high mortgage rates and sluggish demand, and it's possible we'll have a stagnant, even negative, housing market for the foreseeable future.
 So, should you buy now near the top of the market or wait until things cool off?

 Should you buy a house now or wait?

-Although still historically high interest rates may make it more challenging for first-time home buyers to qualify for a mortgage, this segment of the buying population made up 32% of sales in the past 12 months, numbers that have remained consistent over the past ten years, according to the National Association of Realtors (NAR).
+Although higher interest rates may make it more challenging for first-time home buyers to qualify for a mortgage, this segment of the buying population made up 32% of sales in the past 12 months, numbers that have remained consistent over the past 10 years, according to the National Association of Realtors (NAR).

-Although buying builds home equity and offers stability, as well as the freedom to renovate and make changes to your liking, renting is now cheaper than buying in all 50 states.
-If you have to move, maybe consider renting for a while until the market cools or interest rates decrease.
+Although buying builds home equity and offers stability, as well as the freedom to renovate and make changes to fit your style, renting is still cheaper than buying in all 50 states.
+If you have to move, maybe consider renting for a while until the market cools or interest rates decrease even further.

 Buy now if you need to move

-Even though renting is always an option, if you need to move and feel financially ready for homeownership, meaning you can qualify and meet the monthly mortgage payments and other expenses, it can be better to buy now versus wait.
-You can begin building equity while taking advantage of tax deductions from the interest you pay on a mortgage, home-related renovation costs and property taxes
+Even though renting is always an option, if you need to move and feel financially ready for homeownership, meaning you can qualify and meet the monthly mortgage payments and other expenses, it may be better to buy now versus wait.
+You can begin building equity while taking advantage of tax deductions from the interest you pay on a mortgage, home-related renovation costs and property taxes.

 Christopher Davis, assistant vice president of home lending at Navy Federal Credit Union, says if you need to move, “Make sure the monthly payment fits your budget and consider the price of a new home carefully when shopping around.
 Also, be selective when determining which features are important.
 You may have accumulated large amounts of equity in your current home, giving you desirable options for your new home.”